-According to Peter Wedderburn, who is an Ireland-based vet, vegan dog owners are sometimes being cruel in ways they don’t realize.
+According to Peter Wedderburn, who is an Ireland-based vet, vegan dog owners are sometimes being cruel in ways they don’t realise.
 The main one is that a dog’s diet can’t be just nutritionally adequate—meaning formulated by a professional and not just cobbled together using the collective wisdom of vegan bloggers—but it also needs to be varied and interesting.

 “For all sentient beings, eating should be pleasurable,” he explains over email.
 “Dog owners have that duty to find a diet that their pet enjoys eating.”

 He says, however, that this is achievable.
 “Try offering mashed potato to a dog and watch them wolf it down… dogs do not need meat in their diet to enjoy eating.”
 He also stresses that just mashed potato is inadequate, however, and proper variation requires effort and planning.